moritzvitt/order-by-frequency/docs/architecture/overview.md

 - existing cards stay untouched unless `reschedule_existing_cards` is enabled

 If direct new-card repositioning is unavailable, the add-on falls back to assigning due dates to the new cards.

+## Development Notes

+The repo is designed to work well in two modes:

+- packaged as a `.ankiaddon` archive for installation
+- symlinked into an Anki dev profile's `addons21/` folder for live iteration

+Packaging excludes the original notebook so the shipped add-on stays focused on runtime assets and documentation.